tanrax/tanrax/README.md

 ### Hi there 👋

-I am currently focused on the development, teaching and writing books.
+I am currently focused on the development, teaching and writing.
 I am a fan of functional programming, Emacs, the Fediverse and my cats 🐈 🐈‍⬛ (they have their own [personal website](https://duque-terron.cat/)).

 You can visit my [current website](https://programadorwebvalencia.com/), my [landing page](https://andros.dev) and find all [my repositories](https://git.andros.dev/andros) self-hosted on my home server with Gitea.
 I only have collaborative projects on GitHub.

 ### I'm working on

 - *Posts*: I usually publish post regularly on my [blog](https://programadorwebvalencia.com/blog/).
-- *Framework*: *Django LiveView* is a framework for creating Realtime SPAs using HTML over the Wire technology [Documentation](https://django-liveview.andros.dev/)
+- *Texudus*: Texudus is a decentralized social network that runs on a plain text file over HTTP.
 - *Book*: *Infinite recursion*, Programming challenges with incremental difficulty to improve as a programmer and pass technical tests.
-- *twtxt-el*: A twtxt client for Emacs.
-[Repository](https://github.com/syohex/twtxt-el)
 - *Podcast*: [República web](https://republicaweb.es/) is a podcast for professionals in web development, content and the technologies that drive the Internet.
 - *My new website*